zscaler/terraform-azurerm-zpa-private-service-edge-modules/README.md

 These deployment templates are intended to be fully functional and self service for both greenfield/pov as well as production use.
 All modules may also be utilized as design recommendations based on Zscaler's Official [Zero Trust Access to Private Apps in Azure with ZPA](https://help.zscaler.com/downloads/zpa/reference-architecture/zero-trust-access-private-apps-microsoft-azure-zscaler-private-access/Zero-Trust-Access-to-Private-Apps-in-Azure-with-Zscaler-Private-Access.pdf).

-~> **IMPORTANT** As of version 1.1.0 of this module, all App Connectors are deployed using the new [Red Hat Enterprise Linux 9](https://help.zscaler.com/zpa/app-connector-red-hat-enterprise-linux-9-migration)
+~> **IMPORTANT** As of version 1.1.0 of this module, all Private Service Edges are deployed using the new [Red Hat Enterprise Linux 9](https://help.zscaler.com/zpa/app-connector-red-hat-enterprise-linux-9-migration)

 ## Prerequisites